 Working as a community interpreter is a dynamic and exciting career.
-Interpreting is a highly specialized profession that requires strong interpersonal and language skills - in addition to critical knowledge and ability.
+Interpreting is a highly specialized profession that requires strong interpersonal and language skills – in addition to critical knowledge and abilities.

-This lively, intensive short-course program covers core skills and competencies required of interpreters and provides a good overview for new interpreters, and will get you started working, as well as ready to take our advanced courses.
+This lively, intensive short-course program covers core skills and competencies required of interpreters, provides a good overview for new interpreters, and will get you started working, as well as ready to take our advanced courses.

-This course will prepare you to work in a range of settings and government offices, and will also prepare you to take the CTTIC exam to become a Certified Community Interpreter.
+This course will also prepare you to work in a range of settings and government offices and give you a solid foundation to prepare for the CTTIC exam and become a Certified Community Interpreter.